-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Emma Stone, Cruella

-- Rachel Zegler, West Side Story
+- WINNER: Rachel Zegler, West Side Story

 Best actor in a motion picture - musical or comedy